seghil/OpenCavity/README.md

 # OpenCavity

-Opencavity is a python package that allows to analyze the eigenmodes of open optical cavities.
+Opencavity is a python package that allows to analyze the eigenmodes of open optical resonators.

 What opencavity allows to do: